Rock Island-Milan school board picks $14.7 million option for new pool

 In a 5-1 decision, the Rock Island-Milan school board voted to move forward with "Option 2" — a new, eight-lane pool facility on Rock Island's campus, featuring moveable bulkheads and a diving well.

-Gary Rowe was the only board member to vote against, citing concerns with project costs amidst other areas in need of district investments.
+Gary Rowe was the only board member to vote against, citing concerns with projected costs amidst other areas in need of district investments.

-Costs for this project are estimated to total $14.75 million, and the Rock Island-Milan school board will vote on formal architectural services contract next meeting.
+Costs for this project are estimated to total $14.75 million, and the Rock Island-Milan school board plans to vote on formal architectural services contract next meeting.

 According to previous reporting, the pool shut down after the Lady Rocks' fall 2021 season due to mechanical and roof deck repairs causing safety concerns.